KennyOliver/VividHues/README.md

 #### Dunders Command

-You can use this command to find out all the possible dunders.
+You can use the following command to find out all the possible dunders!

 ```py
 VividHues.dunders()